opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ### Lesson learned 1: Model content hash value field

-It clearly failed, but `model content changed` isn't very helpful of an error message.
+It clearly failed, but `model content changed` isn't a helpful error message.
 I was missing something.

 ...*fast forward montage through hours of scanning through `MLModel.java` and pleading for help on our [public slack channel](...)*...